DevManoj96/Shinrai_AI-Assistant_v1/README.md

 ---

 ## 🔐 API Key
-Get Your API KEY from http://openrouter.ai/
-Update API KEY in the Assistant
+Get Your API KEY from http://openrouter.ai/ and Update API KEY in the Assistant

 ```bash
 API_KEY = "ENTER YOUR API KEY HERE"